Nadole, Žetale

 Nadole ([ˈnaːdɔlɛ]) is a settlement in the Municipality of Žetale in eastern Slovenia.
 It lies in the Haloze Hills and is made up of a number of smaller dispersed hamlets: Jesenice, Kofirt, Ložec, Marija Vas (Marija vas), Menik, Nadola, Pušjek, Rodni Dol, Sep, Strmec, Topole, Tomanje, Višnjavec, Zagaj, Zalopata, and Zlaka.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.